 Ashbury Hills Elementary

-Addressing a critical need for the quickly expanding community, Ashbury Elementary is the latest addition to Papillion La Vista Community Schools.
-Ashbury Elementary sits on what was once an empty plot of undeveloped land.
+Addressing a critical need for the expanding community, Ashbury Elementary is the latest addition to Papillion La Vista Community Schools.
 Its construction brought everything from roads to power and water lines to the area, paving the way for future neighborhoods.

 - The facility is the first Papillion La Vista Community Schools facility to use low voltage lighting controls to enable customizations such as programmable dimming.
 This allowed spaces such as the vestibule, to be programmed to dim the lights to 30% after a set period of inactivity.
 By doing this, the space meets the code requirements for egress lighting, while also saving energy and money.